iip-ecosphere/platform/platform/managementUI/README.md

 ## Developing with the test suite

 Repeatedly running the full test suite with platform setup may be time consuming.
 You may split up the two parts, running the platform instance and running the test suite so that you can keep the platform instance running an execute the tests on demand.
 However, you have to decide for either one until explicitly switching back.
-Assuming that your next execution of maven would execute the full test suite, call
+If you want to build the platform for developing against it, call

 `mvn generate-test-sources -Dconfiguration.textFile.disabled="full" -Dunpack.force=true`

+This obtains the most recent components, instantiates the platform and updates the configuration meta-model as well as the configuration used for testing.

 And in separate shells (exemplified for Linux, use `.bat` extensions and backslashes in paths for Windows)